MrHup/BlockShuffle/README.md

 ## 🎯 How to Play

-1. Click cars to move them left/right or up/down;
+1. Click blocks to move them left/right or up/down;
-2. Clear the path for the red car;
+2. Clear the path for the red block;
-3. Get the red car to the exit on the right;
+3. Get the red block to the exit on the right;
 4. Try to solve it in as few moves as possible!

 ## 🛠️ Technical Details